mathiasfritsch/Yadebs/README.md

 # Yadebs
-Yet another double entry bookkeeping sysem
+Yet another double entry bookkeeping system
 It should at least get some accounts and a ledger